Written by: OCB Team • 13.05.2025

 What does it really mean?
 Why does the original decision sometimes stand even when the ball is shown to be hitting the stumps?
-This guide aims to answer those questions for you.
+This comprehensive guide aims to answer those questions for you, delving deep into the intricacies of this fascinating aspect of cricket's decision-making process.

-We’ll break it down in a way that’s both informative and easy to understand.
+We’ll break it down in a way that’s both informative and easy to understand, exploring every aspect from its technical foundations to its practical applications in match situations.
 And if you’re looking to dive deeper into cricket betting, check out our Cricket Odds page for up-to-date insights.

-To fully understand Umpire’s Call, it’s important to grasp how the Decision Review System actually works.
-DRS is a blend of technology and traditional umpiring, and it plays a key role in modern cricket matches around the world.
+To fully understand Umpire's Call, it's important to grasp how the Decision Review System actually works.
+DRS is a sophisticated blend of technology and traditional umpiring, and it plays a key role in modern cricket matches around the world.
+This system has revolutionised decision-making in cricket, bringing unprecedented levels of accuracy and fairness to the sport.

-When a team challenges an umpire’s decision, third umpires use a combination of video replay, UltraEdge (or Snicko), and Hawk-Eye ball tracking to assess the appeal.
+When a team challenges an umpire's decision, third umpires use a combination of sophisticated tools including video replay, UltraEdge (or Snicko), and Hawk-Eye ball tracking to assess the appeal.
+Each of these technologies serves a specific purpose in providing a comprehensive review of the decision in question.

 For LBW reviews, Hawk-Eye technology analyses the ball’s path in three zones:

-All three must meet specific criteria to overturn or uphold a decision.
+All three must meet specific criteria to overturn or uphold a decision, creating a robust framework for decision-making.

 Hawk-Eye uses multiple high-speed cameras to track the ball’s trajectory.
 It calculates a predicted path based on the ball’s speed, angle, and spin.
-The system has a proven accuracy rate but still includes a margin of error, which is where Umpire’s Call comes into play.
+While the system boasts an impressive accuracy rate that has revolutionised decision-making in cricket, it still incorporates an acknowledged margin of error.
+This is where the concept of Umpire's Call becomes particularly significant in cricket.

-Despite sophisticated technology, predicting the exact path of a ball after it hits the pad or bat is inherently uncertain.
+Despite sophisticated technology, predicting the exact path of a ball trajectory after it hits the pad or bat is inherently uncertain.
 Factors like ball spin, pitch surface, and player movement add variables that limit absolute certainty.
+Even minute changes in these variables can affect the ball's path, making perfect prediction mathematically impossible.

-Umpire’s Call is based on the principle that if less than 50% of the ball is predicted to hit a zone required for an LBW, the evidence isn’t strong enough to overturn the on-field call.
+Umpires Call rule is based on the principle that if less than 50% of the ball is predicted to hit a zone required for an LBW, the evidence isn’t strong enough to overturn the on-field call.
 For example, if only 49% of the ball is hitting the stumps, the original decision stands.
+This threshold provides a clear, quantifiable basis for decision-making.

 For the ball’s pitching location, there’s no Umpire's Call margin.
 The decision here is binary; the ball either pitched in line or outside leg stump.
-This zone is judged with high accuracy.
+This zone is judged with high accuracy since it's measuring an actual event rather than predicting a future path.

-When evaluating where the ball hits the batter, the 50% rule applies.
-If the ball is shown to have marginal contact with the pad and the stumps, but less than 50% is hitting the required zone, Umpire’s Call kicks in.
+When evaluating the point where the ball strikes the batter, the 50% rule comes into play.
+If ball-tracking shows marginal contact with both the pad and the stumps, but less than half the ball is hitting the required zone, Umpire's Call is triggered.
+This ensures that marginal decisions don't unfairly disadvantage either team.

-Initially, Umpire’s Call only considered whether the ball hit the bails.
-Over time, it was updated to reflect any part of the stumps; again, using the 50% threshold to allow for Hawk-Eye’s margin of error.
+The criteria for the wickets zone have evolved significantly.
+Initially, Umpire's Call only considered whether the ball would have hit the bails.
+Modern implementations now account for any part of the stumps, while still applying the 50% threshold to account for Hawk-Eye's margin of error.

 Our Cricket Analyst, Dhruv gives us his Expert Opinion on umpire call: